-Taken together, their optimism and resilience, combined with being excitement seeking, impulsive and resilient, give the Adventurous Risk Type two reasons to be risk-taking.
-A desire for stimulating challenges, combined with the self-belief and confidence to meet new experiences head on, means their decision-making will be fuelled by a spontaneous fearlessness.
+Taken together, their optimism and resilience, combined with being excitement seeking, impulsive and resilient, give the Adventurous Risk Type a level of risk tolerance that surpasses all others.
+A desire for stimulating challenges, combined with the self-belief and confidence to meet new experiences head on, means their decision-making will be fuelled by an impulsive fearlessness.